Aryaloka News

 Have your gift matched during NH Gives June 7-8!

 Aryaloka has opened its doors again with measures to prevent the transmission of covid-19, including limiting attendance at retreats and workshops.
 We are not yet at our pre-pandemic levels so we are needing to make up for lost revenue.
-Help us make up the difference June 7 and 8 through a special opportunity called NH Gives, a 24-hour giving window for NH nonprofits
+Help us make up the difference June 7 and 8 through a special opportunity called NH Gives, a 24-hour giving window for NH nonprofits.

 This year you can double your generosity, thanks to a generous match of up to $2,500 from Dharmachari Cittavan.
 Thank you Cittavan!